 “Lovely promenades, fine wine, excellent food, nothing to do…”

-Ronda in its current form has been around since Roman times and its popularity over time is owed in part to people like Hemingway and other notable people visiting, and partly because it is considered to be the origin of bullfighting in it’s current form.
-For whatever reason, Ronda is consistently ranked as one of Spain’s most beautiful towns and after finally visiting I’m going to have to agree it deserves a spot on the prettiest places list at least!
+For whatever reason, Ronda is consistently ranked as one of Spain’s most beautiful towns, and after finally visiting, I’m going to have to agree it deserves a spot on the prettiest places in Spain list at least!

 “We sighted Ronda.
 It was raised up in the mountains, like a natural extension of the landscape, and in the sunlight it seemed to me to be the most beautiful city in the world.” – J. Agustín Goytisolo, Spanish poet and scholar.

 Ronda is about 1.5 hours from Malaga, 2 hours from Seville and 2 hours from Cadiz by car.